The latest news, announcements and technical backgrounds on ZenML.

 May 4th, 2020 - Hamza Tahir

 Over the last few years at maiot, we have regularly dealt with datasets that contain millions of data points.
-Today, I want to write about how the we use our machine learning platform, the Core Engine, to build production-ready distributed training pipelines.
+Today, I want to write about how the we use our machine learning platform, ZenML, to build production-ready distributed training pipelines.
 These pipelines are capable of dealing with millions of datapoints in a matter of hours.
-If you also want to build large-scale deep learning pipelines, sign up for the Core Engine for free here and follow along.
+If you also want to build large-scale deep learning pipelines, sign up for ZenML for free here and follow along.

 May 1st, 2020 - Hamza Tahir